kmanc/intelligent_machine_discovery/README.md

 ## <a name="dependencies"></a> Dependencies
-In order to run early versions of IMD you will need a few things on your machine that you may not have already
+In order to get all of the functionality out of IMD you will need a few things on your machine that you may not have already
 - [Nmap](https://nmap.org/)
 - [Nikto](https://cirt.net/Nikto2)
 - [Gobuster](https://github.com/OJ/gobuster)